 4. MBA/MA in Educational Leadership

 The Lokey Graduate School of Business and the Public Policy Program at Mills College have developed a joint master in public policy and business administration (MPP/MBA) degree program specifically designed to prepare students with cross-sector skills in leadership, management, and analysis.
 Students can earn a single master's degree that reflects the policy and business knowledge and skills needed to lead and manage organizations in the public, non-profit and private sectors.
 The program requires a total of 23 graduate public policy and business administration courses and is a full-time commitment.
-The primary benefit of the joint MPP/MBA degree program is that it can be completed in three years instead of the four years, if the degrees were pursued separately.
+The joint MPP/MBA degree program can be completed in three years instead of the four years it would take to pursue the degrees separately.